 Twenty-five years ago, eating disorders were not considered a true illness.
 People didn’t talk about them, insurance policies didn’t cover them, and little research was available to appropriately treat them.
 Those who suffered from eating disorders fought an invisible enemy in an uphill battle – and recovery was rare.
-Today, thanks to increased awareness, science-based research, and the brave souls who fought for proper treatment, we understand more about the mental illness, the affects it has on the human body, and how to treat the disease effectively – making recovery a realistic and attainable outcome.
+Today, thanks to increased awareness, science-based research, and the brave souls who fought for proper treatment, we understand more about the mental illness, the effects it has on the human body, and how to treat the disease effectively – making recovery a realistic and attainable outcome.

 A crucial piece of knowledge we have today is understanding that eating disorders can’t afford to wait, meaning that early intervention paired with an appropriate level of care is the most effective action we can take!
 We also know that eating disorders know no boundaries and affect all genders, cultures, sexual orientations, ages, socioeconomic classes, abilities, races, and ethnic backgrounds.
 They also have one of the highest mortality rates of any psychological illness, carrying an increased risk for both suicide and medical complications.
-In fact, eating disorders have the second highest mortality rate of all mental health disorders, surpassed only by opioid addiction.
+In fact, eating disorders have the second-highest mortality rate of all mental health disorders, surpassed only by opioid addiction.

 As scary as those stats may seem, let them serve as motivation.
 Motivation to eliminate negative stigmas.
 Motivation to fund more research.
 Motivation to enhance access to care.
 Motivation to think about eating disorders differently.

-“Eating disorders are a serious mental illness, which requires us to think about them as we do other serious illnesses, like cancer or heart disease,” says Alyssa Kalata, Ph.D, center trainer for Veritas Collaborative.
+“Eating disorders are a serious mental illness, which requires us to think about them as we do other serious illnesses, like cancer or heart disease,” says Alyssa Kalata, Ph.D, Clinical Trainer for Veritas Collaborative.
 “When we treat an eating disorder aggressively and close to its point of onset – just as we do with other diseases – we’re able to experience positive outcomes more frequently.
 By adopting this mindset throughout communities of care, we could greatly impact mortality rates.”

 Dr. Kalata, who has worked with eating disorders patients for 10 years, trains others on Dialectical Behavioral Therapy, one of Veritas Collaborative’s core treatment modalities.
 She believes early intervention is the key to healing.